jonathanpenn/Flushed-Away/README.md

 - Toys appear at random around the edges and swirl toward the center
 - As time increases, toys appear at a much higher frequency
 - Toys can bump into each other and respond with somewhat elastic collisions
+- Boat is pulled towards the drain.
+TODO: controls for the boat?
+Finger or a set of control pads?

 ## Credits